 Changing Traditional Practices to Address GBV in Pakistan

-Addressing high rates of GBV in Afghan communities in Pakistan requires a good deal of awareness raising and training, given the highly patriarchal and religious Pashtun culture, which views the topic as largely taboo.
+Addressing high rates of GBV in Afghan refugee communities in Pakistan requires a good deal of awareness raising and training, given the highly patriarchal and religious Pashtun culture, which views the topic as largely taboo.
 Our teams in Pakistan formed and trained gender support groups (GSGs) composed of men and women of mixed ages to tackle harmful traditional practices that exacerbate GBV—including a practice that required the family of a perpetrator of crime to pay the victim’s family in the form of a girl child.
 Another widespread practice of “bride payment” caused girls and women to be treated like servants in their new homes, where they face physical and psychological abuse from her husband and in-laws.

 Over the past five years, in one of the refugee villages where we work, the GSGs have been successful in replacing the practice of paying a victim’s family in the form of a girl child with a fine, and with replacing high bride payments with minimal dowries.
 In some of the refugee villages, GSGs are helping to enroll girls in schools.
 Central to these efforts have been religious leaders, who hold strong influence over communities.
 “The GSGs have been very successful and the community is very satisfied,” Saida Inayat, our GBV Coordinator in Pakistan, reports.
 “They are change agents and helping the community to end violence against women and girls.”
 We currently are running GSGs in nine refugee villages, each trained on basic GBV concepts, on providing psychological first aid to support survivors and on how to make referrals to available services.